-(A) north of I-70 and west of US 31, one (1) committee member;

-- (B) north of I-70 and east of US 31, one (1) committee member; and - (C) south of I-70, one (1) committee member.

-(2) By facility type of a licensed manager's primary facility:

-(A) highway vending, one (1) committee member;

-(B) non-highway vending, one (1) committee member;

-(C) snack bar, cafeteria, and other type of facility, one (1) committee member.

-(3) By designation of a licensed manager's primary facility as a federal or nonfederal facility:

-(A) federal facility, one (1) committee member; and

-(B) nonfederal facility, two (2) committee members.

-(b) Requirements for the election of committee members are as follows:

-(1) All members of the committee shall be elected every two (2) years at a conference sponsored by the state licensing agency.
+- (A) north of I-70, one (1) committee member; and - (B) south of I-70, one (1) committee member. - (2) By facility type of a licensed manager's primary facility: - (A) vending, one (1) committee member; and - (B) snack bar, cafeteria, and other type of facility, one (1) committee member. - (3) By designation of a licensed manager's primary facility as a federal or nonfederal facility: - (A) federal facility, one (1) committee member; and - (B) nonfederal facility, one (1) committee member. - (4) At large represents all categories, and all licensed managers are eligible to elect these candidates, three (3) committee members. - (b) Requirements for the election of committee members are as follows: - (1) All members of the elected committee shall be elected every two (2) years at a conference sponsored by the state licensing agency. - (2) Only licensed managers may: - (A) nominate: - (B) vote for; and - (C) elect:

-(2) Only licensed managers may nominate, vote for, and elect members to the committee.
+members to the committee.

-(3) A licensed manager may vote for and elect only committee members to serve in the same three (3) categories as the licensed manager's primary facility.
-For example, if the primary facility of a licensed manager is located south of I-70, is a snack bar, and is a nonfederal facility, the licensed manager may vote for and elect committee members only in those three (3) categories.

-(4) The participation of a licensed manager in the election of committee members shall not be conditioned upon the payment of dues or any fees.
+- (3) The participation of a licensed manager in the election of committee members shall not be conditioned upon the payment of dues or any fees.

-(c) The state licensing agency shall notify all licensed managers, in writing, at least thirty (30) days before the election of the committee at a biennial conference.
+- (c) The state licensing agency shall notify all licensed managers, in writing, at least thirty (30) days before the election of the committee at a biennial conference.
 The notice must include the following information:

+- (1) The:

+- (A) date;

+- (B) time; and

+- (C) place;

-(1) The date, time, and place of the election of members of the Indiana committee of licensed managers.
+of the election of members of the Indiana elected committee of licensed managers.

-(2) The three (3) categories in which a licensed manager may vote as determined from a primary facilities list enclosed in the notice.

-(3) The process whereby the manager may contact the state licensing agency within ten (10) days of receipt of the notice if the manager believes that the primary facilities list contains an error concerning the manager's primary facility or the categories in which the manager may vote.

-(4) Notice that a licensed manager may submit written nominations prior to the conference for any position on the committee, and the process for doing so.

-(5) Notice that nominations for all positions on the committee will also be taken from the floor at the election.

-(d) Official committee action requirements are as follows:

-(1) A quorum of the committee shall consist of five (5) members.

-(2) Motions shall be passed by a majority of those members present.

-(e) The duties of the committee are as follows:

-(1) To actively participate with the state licensing agency in major administrative decisions and policy and program development decisions affecting the business enterprise program.

-(2) To receive and transmit grievances of licensed managers to the state licensing agency, and to serve as advocate for licensed managers in connection with the grievances.

-(3) To actively participate with the state licensing agency in decisions regarding the transfer and promotion of licensed managers.

-(4) To actively participate with the state licensing agency in the development of training and retraining programs for licensed managers.

-(5) To sponsor meetings and instructional conferences for licensed managers with the state licensing agency.
+- (2) The process whereby the manager may contact the state licensing agency within ten (10) days of receipt of the notice if the manager believes that the primary facilities list contains an error concerning the manager's primary facility. - (3) Notice that: - (A) a licensed manager may submit written nominations prior to the conference for any position on the committee, and the process for doing so; and - (B) nominations for all positions on the committee will also be taken from the floor at the election.
+To be considered, the person nominated must be present at the election unless otherwise excused by the current elected committee and the director of blind and visually impaired services. - (d) Official committee action requirements are as follows: - (1) A quorum of the elected committee shall consist of five (5) members. - (2) Motions shall be passed by a majority of those members present. - (3) Establishing and maintaining a set of bylaws for which elected committee meetings will be governed. - (e) The duties of the elected committee are as follows: - (1) To actively participate with the state licensing agency in major administrative decisions and policy and program development decisions affecting the BEP. - (2) To: - (A) receive and transmit grievances of licensed managers to the state licensing agency; and - (B) serve as advocate for licensed managers in connection with the grievances. - (3) To actively participate with the state licensing agency in: - (A) decisions regarding the transfer and promotion of licensed managers; and - (B) the development of training and retraining programs for licensed managers. - (4) To sponsor meetings and instructional conferences for licensed managers with the state licensing agency.